d0u9/Linux-Device-Driver/eg_03_scull_basic/README.md

 ```

 Next, read the device file which you've writen to before, if success, contents
-previously wrote into are extacted. `dmesg | tail -10` will look like:
+previously wrote into are extracted. `dmesg | tail -10` will look like:

 ```
 [ 4000.317270] scull: scull_open() is invoked